Should we still be building roads? The case of the Montpellier West Bypass

 • Dates: January 14, 2025

-• Location: Montpellier Faculty of Economics - Richter Campus - Building C - Room C200 - Avenue Raymond Dugrand, 34960 Montpellier
+• Location: Montpellier School of Economics – Richter Campus – Building C – Room C200 – Avenue Raymond Dugrand, 34960 Montpellier

-As climate challenges force us to rethink how we get around, investing in new road infrastructure seems like an outdated way of thinking.
+As climate challenges force us to rethink how we get around, investing in new road infrastructure seems like a thing of the past.

-The Montpellier West Bypass project shows this dilemma: meeting immediate needs while making us more dependent on cars, or going all in on a sustainable transition.
+The Montpellier West Bypass project illustrates this dilemma: meeting immediate needs while increasing our dependence on cars, or fully committing to a sustainable transition.
 Should we still be building roads in 2025?

 Speakers: